 One character that I really hate with a fiery passion is Angelica Pickles (ironically not so angelic).
 You would have no idea on how much I loathe her.
 She is an annoying and appalling spoiled brat who is too mean and rotten that has an obsession with cookies and toys.
-I should also mention that her singing and screaming are just so grating.
+I should also mention that her voice, including her singing and screaming are just so grating.
 Oh, and her sinister laughter.
 She’s a character that always gives me negative feelings every time I see her or think about her.
 She is frightening and creepy for all of the wrong reasons.
 Sometimes she talks more like an adult and can be smarter than the actual adults do.
 When I look back at episodes where she does do that, I ask myself, “What three year old talks like that?”
 The adults would even believe anything that she says.
 Really, how can they not know or tell whether she’s lying or not?
 Some episodes that greatly shows how very foolish they are to believe her are "Angelica Breaks a Leg" and "Angelica Nose Best".
 She’s not one of those love-to-hate villains like Darth Vader from Star Wars, the Joker from The Dark Knight, and Nurse Ratchet from One Flew Over the Cuckoo’s Nest.
 She's also not a likable bully, either, such as Scut Farkus from A Christmas Story, Regina George from Mean Girls, and Biff Tannen from Back to the Future.
 And lastly, she's not one of those intentionally hated characters like Dolores Umbridge from Harry Potter and even the sadistic Lola Stone from the criminally underrated horror movie, The Loved Ones.
 Even though Angelica sometimes does receive comeuppance for her bad behavior, but that doesn't make me want to detest her less.
 What makes her more unintentionally scary is she's partly one of the reasons why bullying was on the rise in the 90's.